oinam/notes/company/tools-services-products.md

 > Tools, Services, and Products that we used, plan to use, or are backup alternatives (nor sorted in any particular order).

+_Warning: This needs a lot more information, and reviews.
+Right now, I'm just dropping them here as I find them which I'm likely to test. -- Brajeshwar_

 ## Analytics

 - [Google Tag Manager](https://tagmanager.google.com) / [Google Analytics](https://analytics.google.com/)